 The cases discussed in Class 2(b) above concern the similarity of characters across scripts.
 Cross-script visual similarity is possible, especially among Cyrillic, Greek and Latin scripts (e.g., peace (Cyrillic: U+440, U+435, U+430, U+441, U+0435) and peace (Latin: U+0070, U+0065, U+0061, U+0063, U+0065) but also as between Devanagari and closely related Brahmi scripts (e.g. Bangla, Gurmukhi).
 It is possible for two candidate U-labels to appear to be the same in different scripts.
 Even excluding Unicode properties like Common and Inherited, it is possible to create two IDNA-valid strings in two different scripts where competent users of each script are likely to regard the two strings as the same one.
 This issue is highlighted in some team reports as "whole-script confusables,” which is also what a similar phenomenon is called by Unicode.

-As discussed in section 3.4.2, this can be treated as a straightforward matter of string similarity.
-Note that, because this is an issue of all the component code points being confusable with one another, it is distinguished from the whole string issues discussed in section 3.5 below.
+As discussed in section 3.3, this can be treated as a straightforward matter of string similarity.
+Note that, because this is an issue of component code points being confusable with one another, it is distinguished from the whole string issues discussed in section 3.5 below.
+The Greek case study team report recommended that a joint effort considering similarities in Cyrillic, Greek, and Latin characters could be pursued.

 3.4.3 Terminology concerning Visual Similarity